-There are currently three ESX-related monitors: ESX (Advanced Metrics), a monitor that uses an up.time agent on the ESX server; the vSphere ESX Server Performance monitor, which uses metrics transferred to up.time using vSync, and the legacy ESX Workload monitor, which is a legacy monitor that can no longer be added to up.time.
+There are currently three ESX-related monitors:

+- ESX (Advanced Metrics): uses an Uptime Infrastructure Monitor agent on the ESX server - vSphere ESX Server Performance: uses metrics transferred to Uptime Infrastructure Monitor using vSync - ESX Workload monitor: a legacy monitor that can no longer be added to Uptime Infrastructure Monitor, and is found only in upgraded Uptime Infrastructure Monitor deployments vSphere ESX Server Performance

-The metrics collected for these ESX server monitors can be used to trigger up.time alerts and actions.
+The metrics collected for these ESX server monitors can be used to trigger Uptime Infrastructure Monitor alerts and actions.
 These performance monitors can answer questions such as the following:

-- Are CPU or memory usage on the host too high? - · Are network and disk I/O usage or latency within acceptable limits? - · Are disk and network error rates too high? - Are memory ballooning targets being exceeded?
+- · Are CPU or memory usage on the host too high? - · Are network and disk I/O usage or latency within acceptable limits? - Are disk and network error rates too high? - Are memory ballooning targets exceeded?